 - USB Devices: Displays all classes of USB devices, such as removable storage devices, keyboards, and printers.
-The list includes all device properties that are used when defining USB devices in a USB Connectivity policy, Storage Device Control policy, or Data Encryption policy. - Removable Drives: Displays only the USB devices that are removable storage devices.
+The list includes all device properties that are used when defining USB devices in a USB Connectivity policy or Storage Device Control policy. - Removable Drives: Displays only the USB devices that are removable storage devices.
 This list is a subset of the devices displayed in the USB Devices list.